 Since the movie’s opening 23 years ago, tourists from all over the world have visited Mystic and the real life Mystic Pizza restaurant made famous by the movie.
 Everyone wants to relive a bit of movie magic and to try their very own “slice of heaven.”

 During a location scouting trip in Connecticut earlier this month, I had a chance to visit a few of the Mystic Pizza film locations.
 With GPS, camera and research notes in hand, I giddily drove to all the locations as I could get to in one afternoon.
-Below is a recap for all Mystic Pizza fans out there.
+Below is a recap of the film locations of Mystic Pizza.

 My first stop on the list was to the real life Mystic Pizza restaurant that inspired screen writer Amy Holden Jones when she was summering in the area.
 Ms. Jones, charmed by the small local pizzeria and the quaint New England town of Mystic, decided to use the restaurant as the setting for her story.
 Scenes set at the restaurant however were actually filmed in a different location, at a set in neighboring Stonington.
 (The real restaurant was too small and also could not be closed for the filming.)